AzeHie/bike-app/README.md

 # solita-academy
 solita academy pre-assignment

-Frontend built with REACT - Backend with nodeJS / express - Database: mongoDB
+Frontend: React
+Backend: nodeJS / Express
+Database: Mongo

+PROJECT LOG:
-I have "PROJECT LOG" - file attached to the project.
+  - I have "PROJECT LOG" - file attached to the project.
 If you are interested for more information than just commits, please check it up!
 It's kind of diary, where       I've explained what I've done and when, what issues I had and how I solved them - day by day.